dev-penny/personal-portfolio/README.md

 # Personal Portfolio
-This is my personal website for my development skills, check it out!
+This is my personal website, check it out!

 [pennylioliou.me](https://pennylioliou.me/)